Table of Contents Show

 Also known as “Vermont’s Little Grant Canyon“, Quechee Gorge is located in Quechee village of Windsor County.
 One of the famous tourist destinations, this Gorge in the state is 165ft deep, formed roughly 13,000 years ago by glacial movement.

-Gorge provides the perfect spot for adventurous things to do in Vermont for people who like hiking, camping, or who simply want to enjoy a picnic while taking in the awe-inspiring beauty of Quechee Gorge.
+Gorge provides the perfect spot for people who like hiking, and camping, or who simply want to enjoy a picnic while taking in the awe-inspiring beauty of Quechee Gorge.

 4. Teddy Bear Company in Shelburne, Burlington, VT

 It all started with Teddy Bear Company founder John Sortino selling handcrafted teddy bears in Burlington’s Church Street marketplace in 1981.
 Since then company’s production has escalated to 500,000 teddy bears per year.